Gheorghe Popescu: Galatasaray

 After leaving Barcelona in the summer of 1997, Popescu was transferred to Galatasaray in Turkey, where he reunited with Hagi, and with Romanians Adrian Ilie and Iulian Filipescu also at the club.
 He made his Turkish league debut on 31 July 1997 under coach Fatih Terim in a 0–0 draw against Ankaragücü, scoring his first goal in the competition on 26 September 1997 in a 4–1 home win over Şekerspor.
 In his first three seasons, he won three league titles, two Turkish Cups and the 1999–2000 UEFA Cup in May 2000 – where Galatasaray defeated Arsenal in the final on penalties after a goalless draw in open play.
 He scored the final penalty, defeating David Seaman in the shoot-out, and securing the victory.

 In June 2000, Mircea Lucescu replaced Fatih Terim as coach, and the club clinched the 2000 UEFA Super Cup after a 2–1 victory against Real Madrid.
 They also reached the quarter-finals of the UEFA Champions League during the 2000–01 season, where after a 3–2 victory in the first leg, they lost 3–0 in the second leg against Real Madrid.

 Lecce

 In 2001, Popescu moved to Serie A club Lecce, stating in an interview with la Repubblica: "I think of Lecce as something romantic.
 It is the only team in Italy that comes from the south of the country.
 I am fascinated by the battle with the troops of the North.
 I would like to complete my two-year contract".
 He made his league debut on 26 August 2001 in the 1–1 draw against Parma.
-He wore the number 10 shirt, scoring a brace in a 4–3 loss to Bologna and one goal in his last appearance for I Lupi, a 1–1 draw against Torino.
+He wore the number 10 shirt, scoring a brace in a 4–3 loss to Bologna and one goal in his last appearance for I Lupi, which was a 1–1 draw against Torino.